ricardohsilva/free-agent__ngrx-weather/README.md

 And when any change is made.
 This listener will be called.

-In our Toolbar component we have a search field to find the available cities that we want to check the weather.
+In our Toolbar component, we have a search field to find the available cities that we want to check the weather.
 As soon you type a word, we are going to call the function getLocations().
-This function getLocations() is going to call the action `getLocationsStart` and as a payload we are passing the querystring.
+This function getLocations() is going to call the action `getLocationsStart` and as a payload, we are passing the querystring.

 ```typescript
 this.store.dispatch({